garfix/nli-go/doc/manual/knowledge-engineer/syntax-new.md

 ## Inference rule

-An inference rule is a conditional fact.
+An inference rule is a procedure that generates 0 or more facts.

-An inference results in multiple bindings.
+An inference results in multiple variable bindings.
 When a variable is bound, it cannot be bound again, instead it should match the previous binding.
 Unbound variables should be bound when done.
 An inference fails when one of its conditions fails.

 * There may be multiple inference rules with the same name.
 * A condition is matched against one of the inference rules in code, but also against the data in the databases.